Jessica lied to her mother and the rest of her family.

 As an agency, we encourage our adoptive parents to, “Do everything they said they would do.”

 This does not mean we become victims.
 There are scams out there.
-We don’t want you victimized.
-But we always try to love the birth family and let them know of our love.
+We don’t want potential adoptive parents victimized.
+But, just like in this recent placement, we always try to love the birth family and let them know of our love.